 The EPA is including technology as a screening mechanism in the Agency’s determination of significance of a source category.
 The technology screening analysis is to see if there are any technology to review for any likely candidates for a BSER analysis

 This technology screening can coincide with the evaluation of the secondary criteria.
 The EPA would evaluate the technology that is generally known to reduce the U.S. GHG emissions from the source category and evaluate whether that technology is readily available to be used for the source category in question.
-This evaluation can take source-category specifics into account such as the size, the U.S. GHG emission type (e.g., CO2, methane, nitrous oxide), and facility type.
+This evaluation can take source-category specifics into account such as the size, the U.S. GHG emission type (e.g., CO2, CH4CH4, N2O), and facility type.
 In general, the EPA would use readily available information to make conclusions in this type of screening.
 Using this technology screening with the understanding that other combustion-based source categories do not have the magnitude of emissions as EGUs, it might be reasonable for the EPA not to make a determination of significance as there are not substantial emission reductions available for the source category.
 As described in the next section, the EPA could choose to reevaluate its prior determination of significance if a new technology that could apply to the source category were to emerge and become widely available.

 d.
 Temporal Evaluation of Criteria

 The evaluation of the secondary criteria is not intended to be performed in isolation.
 Rather, the EPA will consider the weight of evidence of all the factors (both primary and secondary) to make an informed and comprehensive decision as to whether a source category that exceeds the 3-percent threshold contributes significantly to the U.S. GHG emissions.
-The consideration of criteria also has a temporal consideration to a significance determination.
 A source category’s determination can be reevaluated in the future as the status and criteria described here may have changed for that source category.
-For example, the technology to adequately regulate GHGs from a source category may not be readily available at this time, but in the future that technology may become more broadly available causing the EPA to then make a SCF.
+For example, the technology to adequately regulate GHGs from a source category may not be readily available at this time, but in the future that technology may become more broadly available, causing the EPA to then make a SCF.

 The EPA is finalizing regulations codifying these criteria.